HERMES: Hybrid Error-corrector Model with inclusion of External Signals for nonstationary fashion time series: HERMES: a new hybrid model for time series forecasting

 We introduce a new hybrid approach for time series forecasting composed of two parts: a collection of per-time-series parametric models, and a global error-corrector neural network train on all time series.
-Per-time-series parametric models are used to learn local behaviours, to normalize sequences by removing trends and seasonality, and to compute a first forecast.
-Then, gathering information of the first predictions and external variables, a recurrent neural network is trained to correct the predictions provided by the first collection of per-time-series models.
+Per-time-series parametric models are used in particular to learn local behaviours and to normalize sequences by removing trends and seasonality.
+Then, a recurrent neural network driven by the weak signals is trained to correct these per-time-series models.

 Consider $N\geqslant 1$ time series.
 For all $1\leqslant n \leqslant N$ and $1\leqslant t \leqslant T$, let $\ts_t^n$ be the value of the $n$-th sequence at time $t$ and $\fullts^n = \{\ts_t^n\}_{1\leqslant t \leqslant T}$ be all the values of this sequence.
 The objective of this paper is to propose a model to forecast all time series in a given time frame $\lag \in \mathbb{N}$, i.e. we aim at sampling $\{\ts^n_{T+1:T+\lag}\}_{1\leqslant n \leqslant N}$ based on $\{\ts^n_{1:T}\}_{1\leqslant n \leqslant N}$.